 • Strengthen teams.
 Succession planning highlights people’s abilities so you can get the best from them.
 Great managers put people in roles where they can excel.
 And give opportunities to learn and grow.
 So employees are motivated to do more and deliver better.

 • Retain your best people.
 Great talent doesn’t wait around if it isn’t being developed.
 Employees move to other teams internally or better opportunities elsewhere.
 So managers must identify their strongest players who show potential to grow.
 And provide opportunities worth staying for.
+That’s where having the right tools for succession planning are critical.

 • Demonstrate leadership.
 Some managers are experts at growing internal talent.
 They develop their team for bigger roles.
 Get consistent results regardless of team membership.
 And regularly make great hires.
 All signs of a brilliant leader and someone that companies want to invest in.
 So managers must find great talent and get them ready for the next step up.
 Because you’ll have a gap to fill when that manager gets promoted.